planglois925/Test_Controls_Doc/Appendix/EnablingTheSystemEventAuditLog.rst

 .. note::

    Enabling system logs on a Windows 10 system can be a complex task.
 There are hundreds of different types of logs that can all be enabled differently.
-This document shows one of many possible system event audit logs.
+This Guide shows one of many possible methods for enabling system event audit logs.
 For organizations looking for a solution balancing ease of use and security, CIS recommends organizations enable the following log types from Microsoft (https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/plan/security-best-practices/audit-policy-recommendations).

 In the Windows search bar with the magnifying glass icon, type local group to open the Local Group Policy Editor.
 This is shown below: